 “Sam Delgado’s professional and military service is outstanding, and I strongly believe he is the best person to serve on the Cannabis Regulatory Commission,” said Coughlin.
 “Sam is an expert in the fields of community leadership, business management, strategic planning, supplier diversity, and regulatory policy.
 He will bring these talents to the Commission and is a valued addition.”

 Sam Delgado most recently served as Vice President of External Affairs for Verizon.
 Before retiring, he was responsible for managing the allocation of grants, supporting Verizon’s philanthropic endeavors, and furthering Verizon’s environmental commitments.
-In 21 years at Verizon, Delgado also served as Director of Supplier Diversity, Director of External Affairs for Union and Middlesex Counties, and as a Human Resource Manager.
+In 21 years at Verizon, Delgado also served as Director of Supplier Diversity, External Affairs for Union and Middlesex Counties, and Human Resource Manager.

 Delgado served in the Marines from 1978 to 2000, retiring as a Major.
 He also served as a Military Advisor to the U.S. State Department in Port-au-Prince, Haiti, during Operation Uphold Democracy from 1994 to 1995.
-He is a recipient of several military honors, including the National Defense Medal, the Defense Meritorious Service Medal, and the Armed Forces Reserve Ribbon.
+He received several military honors.
+That includes the National Defense Medal, the Defense Meritorious Service Medal, and the Armed Forces Reserve Ribbon.

-A resident of Perth Amboy, Delgado serves on the Boards of Felician University, the Middlesex County Improvement Authority, and the Raritan Bay Area YMCA.
-He has previously served on Governor Murphy’s Transition Team, on the Board of the Newark Alliance, and as a Board Member of the Statewide Hispanic Chamber of Commerce of New Jersey.
+Delgado is a resident of Perth Amboy.
+He serves on the Boards of Felician University, the Middlesex County Improvement Authority, and the Raritan Bay Area YMCA.
+Delgado was on Governor Murphy’s Transition Team, on the Board of the Newark Alliance, and the NJ Hispanic Chamber of Commerce board.
 He received his bachelor’s degree from Marist College.